Gr\"obner strata in the Hilbert scheme of points: The standard cover

-In Section 5.2 of \cite{norge}, the authors show with a very quick argument that their functors $\HHi^\phi_{S/k}$, where $\phi$ runs through all homomorphisms $B^r\to B[x]$, form an open cover of the functor $\HHi^r_{S/k}$, and also that there exists a finite set of such subfunctors which covers $\HHi^r_{S/k}$.
-We now show that our subfunctors $\HHi^\delta_{S/k}$, which are also finite in number, suffice to cover $\HHi^r_{S/k}$.
+In Section 5.2 of \cite{norge}, the authors show with a very quick argument that their functors $\HHi^\phi_{S/k}$, where $\phi$ runs through all homomorphisms $B^d\to B[x]$, form an open cover of the functor $\HHi^d_{S/k}$, and also that there exists a finite set of such subfunctors which covers $\HHi^d_{S/k}$.
+We now show, in a constructive way, that our subfunctors $\HHi^\Delta_{S/k}$, which are also finite in number, suffice to cover $\HHi^d_{S/k}$.
+Our covering family of subfunctors is a subfamily of the family of \cite{norge}, and is minimal.

-\begin{pro} The functors $\HHi^\delta_{S/k}$, where $\delta$ runs through all standard sets of size $r$, form an open cover of the functor $\HHi^r_{S/k}$.
+\begin{pro} The functors $\HHi^\Delta_{S/k}$, where $\Delta$ runs through all standard sets of size $d$, form an open cover of the functor $\HHi^d_{S/k}$.
 Moreover, this cover is minimal in the sense that when removing any member of it, the result is no longer a cover. \end{pro}